A Journey Into The Realm of Light

 Benro Swift 100

-That’s actually Katerina’s first-ever travel photography backpack and it’s still her number one choice when she doesn’t need to carry all her equipment around.
+That’s actually my first-ever travel photography backpack and it’s still my number one choice when I don’t need to carry all my equipment around.

 - Travel Tripods: